daniel-beet/acme.sh.wiki-clone/dnsapi.md

 The `INTERNETBS_API_KEY` and `INTERNETBS_API_PASSWORD` will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

+If you find any bugs of internetbs.net API, please report here: https://github.com/Neilpang/acme.sh/issues/2261

 ## 80. Use durabledns.com API